 ICE officials are not welcomed in their place of worship, and personal information is shared on the internet.

-When I was hosted by the Correspondence Association, of which almost all of you are members of, you brought a comedian up to attack my appearance and call me a traitor to my own gender.
+When I was hosted by the Correspondents Association, of which almost all of you are members of, you brought a comedian up to attack my appearance and call me a traitor to my own gender.

-The media continues to ratchet up the verbal assault against the president and everyone in this administration, and certainly we have a role to play, but the media has a role to play for the discourse in this country as well.
+The verbal assault against the president and everyone in this administration, and certainly we have a role to play, but the media has a role to play for the discourse in this country as well.

 Was there any choice there?

-Uh why, if this was salacious and this particular part of the dossier unverified, still unverified, by the way?
+Why, if this was salacious and this particular part of the dossier unverified, still unverified, by the way?

 Yes.